mlc-ai/web-llm/README.md

 WebLLM is a modular, customizable javascript package that directly brings language model chats directly onto web browsers with hardware acceleration.
-**Everything runs inside the browser with no server support and accelerated with WebGPU.**
+**Everything runs inside the browser with no server support and is accelerated with WebGPU.**
 We can bring a lot of fun opportunities to build AI assistants for everyone and enable privacy while enjoying GPU acceleration.

 **[Check out our demo webpage to try out!](https://webllm.mlc.ai/)** You can use WebLLM as a base [npm package](https://www.npmjs.com/package/@mlc-ai/web-llm) and build your own web application on top of it by following the [documentation](https://mlc.ai/mlc-llm/docs/deploy/javascript.html) and checking out [Get Started](#get-started).
-This project is a companion project of [MLC LLM](https://github.com/mlc-ai/mlc-llm), our companion project that runs LLMs natively on iPhone and other native local environments.
+This project is a companion project of [MLC LLM](https://github.com/mlc-ai/mlc-llm), which runs LLMs natively on iPhone and other native local environments.

 <img src="site/img/fig/demo.gif">